pjw7904/closnet/README.md

 ### Installation

 All necessary software is installed using the included installation script.
-Installing Closnet requires the following commands:

 ```bash
 git clone https://github.com/pjw7904/closnet.git